 Here you can specify the form the cursor should take in insert mode.
-This means you also specify the cursor shape in overwrite mode at the same time, since the overwrite cursor always takes the opposite shape from the insert cursor.
+This means you also specify the cursor shape in overwrite mode at the same time, since the overwrite cursor always takes the shape not chosen for the insert cursor.
 The two cursor formats are: an underline "Underline" or a block "Block".
-Both shapes are blinking cursors, and that feature cannot be changed.
+Both shapes are blinking cursors and that feature cannot be changed.